aoxborrow/dvang/README.md

     ~/dvang.io.key
     ```

-0. Update the production playboook to use SSL in `ansible/prod.yml`:
+0. Update the production playboook to use SSL, in `ansible/prod.yml`:
     ```yaml
     nginx_use_ssl: true
     ```